gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideServerCommunication.md

 reduced web server load, and a pleasantly fluid user experience.

 The [server-side](DevGuideServerCommunication.html#DevGuideServerSide) code that gets invoked from the client is often referred to as a _service_, so the act of making a remote procedure call is sometimes referred to as invoking a service.
-To be clear, though, the term _service_ in this context is not the same as the more general &quot;web service&quot; concept.
+To be clear, though, the term _service_ in this context is not the same as the more general "web service" concept.
 In particular, GWT services are not related to the Simple Object Access Protocol (SOAP).

 ## RPC Plumbing Diagram<a id="DevGuidePlumbingDiagram"></a>